-In the essay collection Off Main Street, Perry wrote of how his nursing education prepared him to become a writer by training him in human assessment, and he credits singer-songwriters like Steve Earle and John Prine and poets like Lucille Clifton with helping him understand that art need not dress fancy.
+In the essay collection Off Main Street, Perry wrote of how his nursing education prepared him to become a writer by training him in human assessment, and he credits singer-songwriters like Steve Earle and John Prine and poets like Lucille Clifton and Honorée Fanonne Jeffers with helping him understand that art could have a little dirt on its boots.
 Above all, he gives credit to his parents, of whom he says, “Anything good is because of them, everything else is simply not their fault.”
 His mother taught him to read and filled the house with books; his father taught him how to clean calf pens, of which Perry has written, “a childhood spent slinging manure – the metaphorical basis for a writing career.”

 Of all his experiences, Perry says the single most meaningful thing he has ever done is serve 12 years beside his neighbors on the New Auburn Area Fire Department.

 If I had to sum up my ‘career’ in one word, it would be gratitude.
 I get to write and tell stories all around the country, then come home to be with my family and occasionally hang out at the fire hall.
 It’s a good life and I’m lucky to have it.